bobbymart1n/portfolio-challenge/README.md

 ### By Bobby Martin

 # Description
 This challenge project is to represent our gained knowledge from the first week at Epicodus.
-Its a basic single page portfolio that shows my current work, and knowledge.
+Its a basic single page portfolio that shows my current work, and a little bit about me.

 # Setup Requirements
 * Clone this repository